 - to obtain the voter list, as a list of valid email addresses, one address by voter.
-This list must be validated by the electoral committee.
+In case of a weighted vote, voters may be assigned a different weight.
+This list must be validated by the electoral committee;

 - to verify that all the participants use the same

-- If the administrator did not commission someone as a credential
+- if the administrator did not commission someone as a credential

 Download private credentials) in order to be able to send again the credential to a voter who has lost it.
 For better security, though, it is preferred to commission a third party to play the role of credential authority.